LylaB/Chronolog/README.md

 <br /> <br />
 <img align="center" src="assets/Chronolog Divider.png" />
 When it comes to contributing and forking.
-Chronolog is free and open source to use, only restricted by the lightweight **Apache License v2.0** <strong>(this license only applies to when the project enters beta)</strong>.
-Contributions are welcome with wide open arms, chronolog is looking to foster a community
+Chronolog is free and open source to use, only restricted by the lightweight **MIT License** <strong>(this license only applies to when the project enters beta)</strong>, contributions are welcome with wide open arms as Chronolog is looking to foster a community